-Our selection of the 30 best French restaurants in their categories out of 13 000 in the city of lights.
-Enjoy French cuisine.
+Our selection of the 30 best restaurants in their categories out of the 13 000 restaurants in the City of Lights.
+Trip to Paris.

 There are 13 000 French and international restaurants in Paris.
 Paris is the place to taste world famous French cuisine.
 We have selected 30 top French restaurants that we know well and consider the best against four criteria:

 * Paris restaurants with a view: A few restaurants combine great french food with a spectacular view of Paris.

 * Nouvelle cuisine in Paris: taste nouvelle cuisine, fusion food and traditional french cuisine at their best.

 * Art nouveau restaurants: a few Art Nouveau restaurants are beautiful, competing with amazing Art Deco restaurants.

 * Affordable restaurants in Paris: Stick to set menu, drink tap water, pay around 25 euros at these top quality restaurants.

 You are looking for a restaurant in town to propose, celebrate a wedding anniversary or another great event.